wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

     If you want your mail sent to a different address then enter it here.
     You may enter multiple email addresses by clicking the '+' button.

+*   **!NEW!
+Confirm Email Address**: Email confirmation is now optional.
+To force your user to re-type their email address tick 'Confirm Email Address'.
+    It is recommended that you leave this option on.
+If you turn this option off your user will only have to enter their email address once, but if they enter it incorrectly you will have no way of getting back to them!

 *   **Email Subject**: This is the email subject that will appear on all messages.
 If you would like to set it to something different then enter it here.

 *   **!NEW!
 Override 'From' Address**: If you tick this and then fill in the 'From Address:' box then all email will be sent from the given address NOT from the email address given by the form filler.